skx/evalfilter/README.md

 ## Variables

-Your host application can register variables which are accessible to your scripting environment via the `AddVariable` method.
+Your host application can register variables which are accessible to your scripting environment via the `SetVariable` method.
 The variables can have their values updated at any time before the call to `Eval` is made.

+* **NOTE**: Variables are accessed with a `$`-prefix inside the users' script

-For example the following script sets the variable `time` which is updated every second - **NOTE**: Variables are accessed with a `$`-prefix
+For example the following script sets the variable `time` which is updated every second:

     eval := evalfilter.New(`print "The time is ", $time, "\n";
                             return false;`)